On the Floor

 Editors from BBC Music and Los Angeles Times drew comparisons to Lopez's debut single, "If You Had My Love" (1999) and follow-up single "Waiting for Tonight" (1999).
-In the United States, it was Lopez's first single in six years to garner significant airplay, and has gone on to sell 3.8 million copies, earning a triple platinum certification by the Recording Industry Association of America (RIAA).
+In the United States, it was Lopez's first single in six years to garner significant airplay, and has gone on to sell 3.8 million copies, earning an eight-times platinum certification by the Recording Industry Association of America (RIAA).
 It was ranked by Billboard as the eleventh-biggest hit of 2011 on the year-end Billboard Hot 100 chart.
-"On the Floor" was a monster hit reaching the top spot in 37 countries and finished in first in Austria, Finland, Germany, Spain, Switzerland, and other countries.
+"On the Floor" was a monster hit reaching the top spot in 37 countries and finished in first in Austria, Finland, France, Germany, Spain, Switzerland, and other countries.
+The single sold 13 million copies worldwide in 2011, and over 17 million to date, becoming the best-selling single of that year and one of the best-selling digital singles of all time.

 A music video was directed by TAJ Stansberry and choreographed by Frank Gatson Jr, with fans being given the chance to vote for their preferred ending for the video.
 The completed clip premiered simultaneously on Vevo and during the March 3, 2011 episode of American Idol.
 It depicts a Los Angeles underground club culture where Lopez portrays a "queen of the nightclub", among other characters.
 The video received critical acclaim for its lavish production, styling, and choreography, all of which critics felt highlighted Lopez's skills as a dancer.
-"On the Floor" sold over 13 million copies worldwide in 2011, making it the best-selling single of that year by a female artist.